YaYaB/finetune-diffusion/README.md

 ## Data retrieval
-You'll need to collect all the images on which you want to finetune.
+You need to collect all the images on which you want to finetune.
 All of those images must be put in the `./data` folder.
 Those images will be converted to `.jpeg` later in the process.
-Having around 1K diverse images is a good magnitude for finetuning you want to finetune.
+Having around 1K diverse images is good magnitude to get interesting results after finetuning.